What about Tax?

 How do I calculate my income & deductions?

-We created a tax calculator that will apportion your personal vs business deductions and give you the total you need to put in your tax return each year.
-Try it here - https://www.camplify.com.au/tax-calculator
+You will need to find a tax calculator that will apportion your personal vs business deductions and give you the total you need to put in your tax return each year.

 What records do I need to keep?